 Make a backup before you start debugging!

-There's an old saying that "prevention is better than cure".
-This means that it's best to not let a problem arise in the first place.
-For you, this means: Secure your data!
+There is an old saying that "prevention is better than cure".
+This means that it is best to prevent a problem from occurring in the first place.
+For you, that means: Secure your data!

 A 30-minute maintenance job can quickly turn into a 5-hour nightmare just because no backup was made before someone messed with the internal files.

-If you want to make changes and have to create a manual backup, click on the button "Create manual backup" and give the backup a name.
-Tip: Choose a name that makes sense so that you can recognize the backup later.
+If you want to make changes and need to create a manual backup, click the "Create manual backup" button and give the backup a name.
+Tip: Choose a name that makes sense so that you will recognize the backup later.
 Now you can play around with your website as much as you like!
-If something goes wrong, simply restore your backup.
+If something goes wrong, just restore your backup.

 Switch on WordPress Debug Mode at Raidboxes

 In your Raidboxes Dashboard you can switch on the wp-debugger in the settings of your Box with one click:

 If you click on WordPress Debug Logsafter activating WP Debug Mode, you can see in the Live Log which errors are thrown by your WordPress website.
 You can access the debug log itself either via the settings in the WP Debug item (see screenshot) or via the BOX overview.
 You can also access the WP Debug Log files via FTP: Your log files are stored in the /wp-content/ in the file debug.log.